 Another key element of medication-assisted treatment involves mid-treatment modifications.
 Nearly every detox, rehab, or medication requires individualized modification throughout the introductory phase to ensure maximum personalization.
 This doesn’t necessarily mean medications will always change.
 However, dosages, approaches, and other treatments may be altered or infused to enhance treatment efficacy.

-Support group session during MAT program for addiction recovery
+Support group session during a MAT program for addiction recovery in Pennsylvania

 Effective Medication-Assisted Treatment Program in PA: Counseling and Behavioral Therapies